 The path our family is settling into is using and improving our cube.
 The very first time we played our cube we happened to really luck out with three very balanced and interactive decks.

-We have not seen such perfectly balanced decks since that first time, but we’ve still had a lot of fun.
+We have not seen such perfectly balanced decks since that first time, but we’ve still had fun with most drafts.
 We expanded the cube from its initial 360 card size to 426 cards.
 Our initial version had only 1 copy of each card except for evolving wilds and dual lands.
 We increased to 2 copies of many commons and a few uncommons in an attempt to improve variety, balance, interactivity, and fun.
 We’ll keep tinkering if we think it will help.

 You don’t have to do cubes like we do it, or like anyone else does it.
 Some people do cubes with just Pauper cards.
 Some people like to constrain cards to a certain set, a “block” of related sets, or cards that were in Standard at a given point of time.
 Many like cubes that collect many powerful cards together (which will be costly unless you use proxies).
 Most don’t construct booster packs like we do, which means less predictable proportions of commons, uncommons, and rares.